transeptorlabs/transeptor-bundler/docs/monitoring/metrics.md

 Grafana can now be reached at `http://localhost:3000`

 1. User your browser to navigate `http://localhost:3000` to access a visualization dashboard.
-2. On the sign in page, enter admin for username and password(username=`admin` password=`admin`).
+2. On the sign-in page, enter admin for your username and password(username=`admin` password=`admin`).
 3. Make sure to update the admin password when prompted.

 ### Adding Data sources
-To visualize metrics with InfluxDB and Prometheus, we will need to add a data source to Grafana.
+To visualize metrics with InfluxDB and Prometheus, we must add a data source to Grafana.
 Follow these steps to add a data source to Grafana.

 #### InfluxDB
 Grafana supports two query languages for InfluxDB: InfluxQL and Flux.
 InfluxQL is the default query language for InfluxDB 1.x.
 Flux is the default query language for InfluxDB 2.0.
 We will add two data sources for InfluxDB, one for each query language.